Delphia wants to turn your data into investment capital through collective action – TechCrunch

 A lot of companies talk about the value of your data, and about helping you get more control over the information you share, but Toronto-based Delphia is unique in aiming to build a viable, sustainable and scalable way to take a person’s data and turn that into real monetary gain.
 It’s not aiming to do this by putting a price tag on your social graph – instead, Delphia wants to pool the resources of a large group of individuals to derive real economic power through collective action.

-“If you’re going to create a solution that effectively captures the value from our data, then it has to be one where we are going to aggregate it together, act as an act as a collective,” explained Delphia CEO Andrew Peek in an interview.
+“If you’re going to create a solution that effectively captures the value from our data, then it has to be one where we are going to aggregate it together, act as a collective,” explained Delphia CEO Andrew Peek in an interview.

 Other attempts, Peek notes, have often focused on individual data in terms of its value to advertisers – and in that arrangement the value of an individual’s data is actually quite low.
 Delphia, by contrast, is looking to the capital markets, and hopes to replicate and improve upon a model that has and continues to work.
 Hedge funds and other large institutional investors use machine learning algorithms based on user data all the time, but users don’t have any active participation in this process, either in terms of the data they contribute or in terms of reaping any significant reward.